Amnair0236/Music_Genre_Classification/data/genres/blues/README.md

-This folder containes audio files which are of "blues" genre.
+This folder contains audio files which are of "blues" genre.